pgRouting/pgrouting/doc/planar/pgr_boyerMyrvold.rst

 can produce a planar embedding if the graph is planar, or identify a Kuratowski subgraph (a subdivision of :math:`K_5` or :math:`K_{3,3}`) if it is not.

-This function returns the edges of the planar embedding when the graph is planar.

 The main characteristics are:

 * This implementation uses the Boyer-Myrvold Planarity Testing.
-* It will return the edges of the planar embedding when the graph is planar.
+* Returns the edges of the planar embedding when the graph is planar.
 * If the graph is not planar, it returns an empty set.
 * Applicable only for **undirected** graphs.
 * The algorithm does not consider traversal costs in the calculations.